-The school must notify the parent the same day the ESI was used.
-If the parent cannot be notified, then the school must notify an emergency contact person for the student.
+- The school must notify the parent the same day the ESI was used.
+If the parent cannot be notified, then the school must notify an emergency contact - person for the student.

-Documentation of the ESI used must be completed and provided to the parent by the school day following the day on which the ESI was used.
+Documentation of the ESI used must be completed and provided to the parent by - completed and provided to the parent by the school day following the day on which the ESI was used.